-My view is: if this were necessary, then all the major manufacturers–Martin, Gibson, Fender, Ibanez, etc–would do it.
+If loosening strings were necessary or provided some kind of benefit, then all the major manufacturers like Martin, Gibson, Fender, Ibanez, etc. would do it.
 Yet, they don’t.
 I’ve never received a guitar from a manufacturer or big online retailer that has been purposely detuned.
-A little out-of-tune upon arrival, yes, but that’s the normal result of being knocked around during shipping, climate changes between locations, etc. Whenever you receive a guitar in the mail, it’s almost guaranteed that it’ll not only be out of tune, but probably need a complete setup.
+A little out-of-tune upon arrival, yes, but that’s the normal result of being knocked around during shipping, climate changes between locations, etc.

 Shipping a guitar with the strings at full tension doesn’t pose any danger to the guitar neck itself.
 However, there might be some validity to the argument that the headstock is more susceptible to breakage if the guitar takes a bad fall during shipping.
 The theory is, because the headstock has full string tension pulling it forward already, the sudden pressure of a good smack can be enough to crack the point where the headstock is connected to the guitar.